ThomasBerrett/ThomasBerrett.github.io/index.md

  	 <h2>Workshop organisation</h2>
 	 <p id="about">
-	   Together with Nikolai Leonenko, Richard Lockhart, Richard Samworth and Yihong Wu I organised a <a href="http://www.statslab.cam.ac.uk/~tbb26/WorkshopIndex.html">workshop</a> in Cambridge from 9-11 September 2019 on "Estimation of entropies and other functionals: Statistics meets information theory".
+	   Together with Nikolai Leonenko, Richard Lockhart, Richard Samworth and Yihong Wu I organised a workshop in Cambridge from 9-11 September 2019 on "Estimation of entropies and other functionals: Statistics meets information theory".
+The final programme and booklet of abstracts can be found [here](./Schedule.pdf).

          <h2>Teaching</h2>